last update 20 March 2013

 Today's Scarborough steam rail link (link to attribution) pulled by the "Duchess of Sutherland" - back in the '50s my main Hornby Dubloo engine was the Duchess class "Duchess of Montrose" - a beautiful scale model which can still be found on e-Bay today.

-Back in York, just to show that team Fletcher is capable of more than churches and restaurants, here is the LNER Mallard class engine - world speed holder and part of the magnificent York Railway Museum.
+Back in York, just to show that team Fletcher is capable of more than churches and restaurants, here is the magnificent LNER Mallard class engine - world speed holder and part of the equally magnificent York Railway Museum.

 1851 Census - Elizabeth Dobson in Scarborough